Delaware First-Time Home Buying Assistance Programs for 2023

 Should I take first-time homebuyer classes?

+You will likely learn good information, which can be key to a successful home-buying experience, especially for newcomers.
+Plus, these are required for some government-sponsored loan programs.
 Check with your lender, realtor, and local housing advocacy groups for programs in your area.

 Do first-time homebuyers with bad credit qualify for homeownership assistance?

 Often they do.
 Many government and nonprofit homeowner assistance programs are available to people with low credit scores.
 And often, interest rates and other loan pricing are competitive with those of loans available to borrowers with higher credit scores.
-That said, almost any lending program has credit qualifications.
+That said, almost any loan will have credit qualifications.
 That’s why it’s important to take all possible steps to improve your credit standing before you go house hunting.

 Is there a first-time homebuyer tax credit in Delaware?

-Yes, Delaware allows first-time homebuyers to claim a tax credit of up to 35% of their annual mortgage interest, up to a $2,000 per year, reducing federal taxes owed.
+Yes, Delaware allows first-time homebuyers to claim a tax credit of up to 35% of their annual mortgage interest, up to a $2,000 per year, reducing taxes owed.

 Is there a first-time veteran homebuyer assistance program in Delaware?

+First-time veteran homebuyers qualify for the same homebuyer assistance programs as other first-time homebuyers in Delaware.
 The DSHA does allow VA loans to be issued directly through its loan program.
 This allows veterans to take advantage of both first-time homebuyer and VA benefits.

 What credit score do I need for first-time homebuyer assistance in Delaware?